-If you are passionate about history and intrigued to know what is behind these classical and royal buildings, the Wawel Castle will be a must-see during your visit to Krakow.
+If you are passionate about history and intrigued to know what is behind these classical and royal buildings, the Krakow Castle will be a must-see during your visit to Krakow.
 Learn about the history of its construction from when it all began with the reign of Casimir the Great until its last restoration by Bartolomeo Berrecci.

-If this place is on your list of things to see and do in Krakow, and you want to know how to visit it, keep reading because I will tell you all about how to get there, what guided tours you have available and how to get your tickets easily to make this one of the best experiences during your visit to Krakow.
+If this place is on your list of things to see and do in Krakow, and you want to know how to visit it, keep reading because I will tell you all about how to get there, what guided tours you have available and how to get your tickets easily to make this one of the best experiences in your visit to Krakow.

 - At the Visitor Center, which is open Mondays from 9 am to 12 noon and Tuesdays through Sundays from 9 am to 4:20 pm.